-51. The SR-22 type policy is crucial in respondents' authority.
-They have verification authority to require motor vehicle liability insurance, described in T.C.A.

-§ 55-12-122, of people as a condition of restoration of a driver license and tag, and revenue's EIVS utility is, according to Atwood, to monitor this group.
+50. The SR-22 type policy is crucial in respondents' authority.
+They have verification authority to require motor vehicle liability insurance, described in T.C.A. § 55-12-122, of people as a condition of restoration of a driver license and tag, and revenue's EIVS utility is, according to Atwood, to monitor the insurance status of this group.